 SAFA STANDARD CONSTITUTION APPLIES AT ALL TIMES.
 THE FOLLOWING APPLY TO OUR LEAGUE ONLY (updated 25th May 2021)

-Clubs failing to attend League/Management meetings will be fined the sum of £20.
+Clubs failing to attend Association/Management meetings will be fined the sum of £20.
 Clubs not in attendance at virtual meetings will be fined £50.
-Any club who fails to be present at two or more meetings will be liable to action as decided by the Executive Committee and future participation in the league could be at risk
+Any club who fails to be present at two or more meetings will be liable to action as decided by the Executive Committee and future participation in the association could be at risk

 All clubs wishing to re-apply for a new season must do so by the last day of April and pay all required fees set out in section 13 and SAFA constitution… Any club failing to reapply by the stipulated date will be deemed to have resigned and may be placed in a lower division at the discretion of the Executive Committee.
 The General Committee will have the final decision on rights of admission, re-admission, subject to possible appeals to the SAFA.
 Any refusals will be notified in writing.

 Any club that fails to pay outstanding fees, fines or penalties imposed within 31 days of receiving notification and the fine is unpaid after the 31day period, the club will be fined an additional £20 and will be issued immediate debt suspension